MathewHDYT/Unity-Audio-Manager/README.md

 **Required Software:**
 - [Unity](https://unity3d.com/get-unity/download) Ver.
 2020.3.17f1

 The Audio Manager itself is version independent, as long as the AudioSource object already exists.
-Additionally the example project can be opened with Unity itself or alternatively the build in the **Example Project/Builds/Windows Build** folder can be downloaded and exectued.
+Additionally the example project can be opened with Unity itself or alternatively the build in the **Example Project/Builds/** folder can be downloaded and exectued.

 If you prefer the first method you can simply install the shown Unity Version and after installing it you can download the project and open it in Unity (see [Opening a Project in Unity](https://docs.unity3d.com/2021.2/Documentation/Manual/GettingStartedOpeningProjects.html)).
 Then you can start the game with the play button to test the Audio Managers functionality.

-To simply use the Audio Manager in your own project get the two files in the **Example Project/Assets/Scritps** called ```AudioManager.CS``` and ```Sound.CS``` and save them in your own project.
+To simply use the Audio Manager in your own project get the two files in the **Example Project/Assets/Scritps/** called ```AudioManager.CS``` and ```Sound.CS``` and save them in your own project.
 Then create a new empty ```gameObject``` and attach the ```AudioManager.CS``` script to it.
 Now you can easily add sounds like shown in [Adding a new sound](#adding-a-new-sound).

 # Documentation
 This documentation strives to explain how to start using the Audio Manager in your project and explains how to call and how to use it's publicly accesible methods correctly.